Sfrisio/chref/README.md

  [![contributions - welcome](https://img.shields.io/badge/contributions-welcome-blue)](/CONTRIBUTING.md "Go to contributions doc")

-`chef` is an utility that allows you to combine the commands `chmod --reference` and `chown --reference` into one command.
+`chref` is an utility that allows you to combine the commands `chmod --reference` and `chown --reference` into one command.

 This is early development version.
 I am currently considering: